George-Atmatsidis/ubuntu-script-for-general-use/README.md

 #                And friendly menu where lead all your action's
 #                You must greate on folder and put script inside,all logfille's from command's will saved separately.
 #                BEWARE the logfilles of script refreshed in every run,and appear ONLY if you select the correct selection.
-#                If you run the same command up to one time the logfiles will keep the out-message that what you run at the first time.(so if you wana compare the logfile with old you must greate a new folder and put old loffiles insite)
+#                If you run the same command up to one time the logfiles will keep the out-message that what you run at the first time.(so if you wana compare the logfile with old you must greate a new folder and put old logfiles inside)
-#                Also for your good navicat make a full screen your terminal!!
+#                Also for your good navication make a full screen your terminal!!
 You can use the F11 hotkey
 #
 # Dependencies : This script greated and tested on Ubuntu operating system,i cant guaranty for sure if that run correct to other operating's system's like Debian.
 #